solacemind/solacemind.github.io/README.md

 # 🧠 Solace Mind
 ### *Accessible AI Emotional Support*

-SolaceMind is a free, AI-powered emotional wellness companion designed to make emotional support **accessible, stigma-free, and available anytime**.
+Solace Mind is a free, AI-powered emotional wellness companion designed to make emotional support **accessible, stigma-free, and available anytime**.

-Through warm, empathetic conversations and user-centered design, SolaceMind provides a safe space for reflection, emotional clarity, and daily check-ins.
+Through warm, empathetic conversations and user-centered design, Solace Mind provides a safe space for reflection, emotional clarity, and daily check-ins.

 It is **not a clinical therapy tool**, but a supportive companion for everyday emotional needs.